-The board of directors of SpareBank 1 SMN has issued guidelines for the group's financial reporting.
-They apply within the current requirements imposed by the authorities and are designed to ensure relevant, reliable, up to date and simultaneous information to the Bank's EC holders and the securities market in general.
+The board of directors of SpareBank 1 SMN has established guidelines for the group's financial reporting.
+The guidelines apply within the current requirements imposed by the authorities and are designed to ensure relevant, reliable, up to date and identical information to the bank's EC holders and the securities market in general.
 The guidelines also include the group's contact with investors other than those on the supervisory board.
-The finance division is headed by the finance director and is organised independently of the business areas.
-The division attends to financial reporting at both parent bank and group level, and establishes guidelines for monthly, quarterly and annual reporting from the various business areas and subsidiaries in line with internal and external requirements.
-The finance director assesses the business areas' financial results and goal achievement on a continuous basis, and sees to it that all units perform in keeping with the group's overall financial objectives.
+The finance unit is headed by the finance director and organised independently of the business areas.
+The unit attends to financial reporting at both parent-bank and group level, and establishes guidelines for monthly, quarterly and annual reporting from the various business areas and subsidiaries in line with internal and external requirements.
+The finance director assesses the business areas' financial results and goal achievement on a continuous basis, and sees to it that all units perform in line with the group's overall financial objectives.
 The finance director reports directly to the group CEO.

-The Bank's accounts and finance department is organised under the finance division and prepares financial reports for the SpareBank 1 SMN Group.
-The department sees to it that reports are made in conformity with applicable legislation, accounting standards, the Group's accounting policies and the board of directors' guidelines.
+The bank's accounts and finance department is organised under Finance and prepares financial reports for the SpareBank 1 SMN Group.
+The department sees to that reports are made in conformity with applicable legislation, accounting standards, the Group's accounting policies and the board of directors' guidelines.

-The division has established processes to ensure that financial reporting is quality assured and that any errors and deficiencies are followed up and rectified as and when they occur.
+Finance has established processes to ensure that financial reporting is quality assured and that any errors and deficiencies are followed up and rectified as and when they occur.
 A number of control measures have been established to ensure that all financial reporting is correct, complete and in conformity with law and regulations.
 These measures include reasonableness and probability checks at each individual locale within the various business areas, as well as on a more aggregated level.
 In addition, detailed reconciliation checks are carried out on a daily and monthly basis.
 The group has established sound measuring systems for use in all business areas in the group where the most central target figures within each area are followed up.
-Each business area has responsibility for such monthly financial reporting and follow-up, and works closely with the finance division to develop and improve the measuring systems.
+Each business area is responsible for such monthly financial reporting and follow-up, and works closely with Finance to develop and improve the measuring systems.
 Established control activities are evaluated regularly in terms of their design and effectiveness.